Tapestry (NYSE:TPR) Issues FY 2022 Earnings Guidance

 Tapestry (NYSE:TPR) last issued its earnings results on Thursday, February 10th.
-The luxury accessories retailer reported $1.33 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.18 by $0.15.
-Tapestry had a net margin of 13.70% and a return on equity of 29.73%.
-The firm had revenue of $2.14 billion during the quarter, compared to analysts’ expectations of $2 billion.
-During the same quarter last year, the company posted $1.15 earnings per share.
-The firm’s revenue was up 26.6% compared to the same quarter last year.
-On average, equities analysts anticipate that Tapestry will post 3.51 earnings per share for the current fiscal year.
+The luxury accessories retailer reported $1.33 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.18 by $0.15.
+The business had revenue of $2.14 billion during the quarter, compared to analysts’ expectations of $2 billion.
+Tapestry had a return on equity of 29.73% and a net margin of 13.70%.
+Tapestry’s revenue was up 26.6% compared to the same quarter last year.
+During the same quarter last year, the firm posted $1.15 earnings per share.
+As a group, sell-side analysts predict that Tapestry will post 3.51 earnings per share for the current year.

-In other news, VP Manesh Dadlani sold 2,168 shares of the company’s stock in a transaction that occurred on Thursday, November 18th.
-The shares were sold at an average price of $45.81, for a total value of $99,316.08.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, CEO Todd Kahn sold 10,523 shares of the company’s stock in a transaction that occurred on Thursday, November 18th.
-The stock was sold at an average price of $46.00, for a total transaction of $484,058.00.
-The disclosure for this sale can be found here.
-Insiders own 0.73% of the company’s stock.
+TPR has been the subject of several recent research reports.
+StockNews.com upgraded Tapestry from a hold rating to a buy rating in a report on Saturday.
+MKM Partners raised their target price on Tapestry from $47.00 to $51.00 and gave the company a neutral rating in a report on Friday, November 12th.
+BMO Capital Markets raised their target price on Tapestry from $45.00 to $50.00 and gave the company a market perform rating in a report on Friday, November 12th.
+Cowen restated a buy rating and set a $55.00 target price on shares of Tapestry in a report on Friday, November 19th.
+Finally, Morgan Stanley raised their target price on Tapestry from $40.00 to $43.00 and gave the company an equal weight rating in a report on Monday, November 15th.
+Six equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Tapestry presently has an average rating of Buy and an average target price of $51.40.

-An institutional investor recently raised its position in Tapestry stock.
-Morgan Stanley increased its holdings in shares of Tapestry, Inc. (NYSE:TPR) by 18.0% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 1,139,695 shares of the luxury accessories retailer’s stock after buying an additional 173,870 shares during the period.
-Morgan Stanley owned about 0.41% of Tapestry worth $49,554,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 87.61% of the company’s stock.
+A number of hedge funds have recently added to or reduced their stakes in the stock.
+Comerica Bank grew its position in Tapestry by 0.6% during the fourth quarter.
+Comerica Bank now owns 296,931 shares of the luxury accessories retailer’s stock worth $11,123,000 after buying an additional 1,894 shares in the last quarter.
+Allianz Asset Management GmbH grew its position in Tapestry by 6.0% during the fourth quarter.
+Allianz Asset Management GmbH now owns 477,352 shares of the luxury accessories retailer’s stock worth $19,380,000 after buying an additional 26,860 shares in the last quarter.
+Toroso Investments LLC grew its position in Tapestry by 67.1% during the fourth quarter.
+Toroso Investments LLC now owns 9,089 shares of the luxury accessories retailer’s stock worth $369,000 after buying an additional 3,649 shares in the last quarter.
+Horizon Investments LLC acquired a new stake in Tapestry during the fourth quarter worth about $487,000.
+Finally, Parametric Portfolio Associates LLC grew its position in Tapestry by 1.6% during the fourth quarter.
+Parametric Portfolio Associates LLC now owns 1,024,961 shares of the luxury accessories retailer’s stock worth $41,613,000 after buying an additional 16,303 shares in the last quarter.
+87.61% of the stock is currently owned by institutional investors and hedge funds.

 Tapestry, Inc engages in the provision of luxury accessories and lifestyle brands.
 It operates through the following segments: Coach, Kate Spade and Stuart Weitzman.
 The Coach segment consists global sales of coach brand products to customers through coach operated stores, including the internet and concession shop-in-shops, and sales to wholesale customers, and through independent third party distributors.